-Rural areas and some community-based organizations and clinics have unique challenges in delivering primary prevention services (e.g., HPV vaccines, alcohol misuse, and obesity) and screening for breast, cervical, and colorectal cancer.
-CPRIT seeks to support projects that remove barriers to access and delivery of prevention services by addressing system or other changes.
+Rural areas and some community-based organizations and clinics have unique challenges in delivering primary prevention services for all cancers (e.g., human papillomavirus vaccines, interventions for alcohol misuse and obesity) and screening services for breast, cervical, and colorectal cancer.
+CPRIT seeks to support projects that remove barriers to access and delivery of prevention services by addressing system, policy, or other changes.
 This RFA solicits applications for projects that will increase delivery of evidence-based primary prevention, screening, and/or diagnostic services for colorectal, cervical, and/or breast cancer in rural and underserved areas and to underserved populations.